kbrsh/blog/src/posts/introducing-moon.md

 After researching how Vue actually works under the hood, I came across [React](https://facebook.github.io/react/).
 It had the concept of a virtual DOM, and diffing this against the previous state every time.
 I also came across the fact that Vue didn’t use this idea at the time (it does now).

 I began writing a simple library, not meant for anyone else to use.
-Just a single file, with jumbled up code, attempting to make something.
+It was a single file, with jumbled up code, attempting to make something.
 I just didn’t know what it was yet.

-After getting it to work, no matter what I did, it was *ridiculously* *slow!* So I gave up, and just kept on using my slow implementation.
+After getting it to work, no matter what I did, it was *ridiculously* *slow!* So I gave up, and kept on using my slow implementation.

 ### Remake